 He narrowed his eyes at me.

-“Come on, how often is she in here?”
-I asked.
+“Come on, Cole, I know she comes here all the time,” I said.
 “It’ll just be what, a week, tops?”

 “Everyone knows what you look like, Megaera,” he said.

 “No, I don’t think they do,” I said, and shifted into my newer Glamour, the one I had used to trap Blake Lasson.
 “See?”